xaraya-modules/.github/profile/README.md

 The cleaned-up Xaraya modules have been moved to separate repositories in the new https://github.com/xaraya-modules *organization*, and submitted as individual packages of type 'xaraya-module' at https://packagist.org/?type=xaraya-module

+You can also use the dedicated package repository available at https://xaraya-modules.github.io/composer/

 The original modules are available as [branches](branches.json) in the old https://github.com/xaraya/modules *repository*

 | Package | Repository | Original Branch |